metabase/metabase/docs/users-guide/custom-questions.md

 See [Joins in Metabase](https://www.metabase.com/blog/joining-tables/index.html) to learn more.

-### Joining on multiple columns
+#### Joining on multiple conditions

-You can also join data on multiple columns to further refine your results.
+Your joins can also include multiple conditions to refine your results.
+Metabase will combine multiple conditions using the `AND` operator.

 ![Joining tables on multiple columns](./images/notebook/joining-on-multiple-columns.png)